sergejsha/autoplay/README.md

 and provide the value to the build script using a [protected variable](https://docs.gitlab.com/ee/ci/variables/#variables).

-# Listings
+# Release Notes

-Autoplay takes apk- and mapping-files from the respective build output directories.
-Listing files for uploading (like release notes) should be provided additionally.
-Autoplay expects listing files to be stored under `src/main/autoplay` in accordance to the structure shown below.
+Autoplay takes apk- and mapping-files for uploading from the respective build output directories.
+Release notes assigned to a release should be provided additionally.
+Autoplay expects release notes to be stored under `src/main/autoplay/release-notes` directory in accordance with the structure shown down below.

 ```
 src